-We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
-We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe.
-This will include activities to improve their resilience
+It is known that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult al promote safeguarding.
+The school will raise awareness of child protection issues and equip children with the skills to keep them safe.
 The school will therefore:

-- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, are listened to, can learn, develop and feel valued; - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty; - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help including e-safety, anti-bullying and keeping safe units of work..
-The school also invites external organisations such as NSPCC, Community Police or Health professionals to run workshops for pupils about keeping safe.
+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, are listened to, can learn, develop and feel valued; - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty; - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help, including e-safety, anti-bullying and keeping safe units of work, using CEOPs and SEAL materials.
+The school also invites external organisations such as NSPCC, Community Police or Health Professionals to run workshops for pupils about keeping safe.